-Based on the analysis, we propose a Prototype-Guided Knowledge Distillation~(PGKD) method, which distills the graph structural information from GNN teachers to MLP students in an edge-free setting.
-We design extra alignment losses for MLPs based on the class prototype~(viz. a typical embedding vector of a given class) \cite{DBLP:conf/nips/SnellSZ17}, aiming to mimic the impact of graph structures~(i.e. graph edges) on GNNs.
-In PGKD, we design a prototype strategy to get all class prototypes for both GNN teachers and MLP students.
-To mimic the intra-class edges, we force the node representations to be closer to their corresponding prototypes.
-Meanwhile, we align the MLP prototypes with GNN prototypes to learn the inter-class distance patterns.
-As shown in Table \ref{tab:compare_method}, PGKD is the first edge-free and structure-aware method to distill GNNs to MLPs.
+Based on the analysis, our next goal is to distill such graph structural information from GNNs to MLPs in an edge-free setting.
+In this paper, we propose Prototype-Guided Knowledge Distillation~(PGKD), including two extra alignment losses for MLPs based on class prototypes to mimic the impact of graph structures~(i.e. graph edges) on GNNs.
+In PGKD, we first design a prototype strategy to get all class prototypes for both GNN teachers and MLP students.
+To distill the inter-class distance information, we design a novel intra-class loss to align the MLP prototypes with GNN prototypes.
+Considering the intra-class edges that enforce the local smoothness, one intuitive idea is to draw closer any two nodes from the same classes.
+However, such a strategy is easily influenced by the outliers, viz. noisy nodes, and its computing complexity is as high as $O(n^2)$ where $n$ denotes the quantity of a given class.
+To address the issues, we propose a novel intra-class loss, whose goal is to draw a selected node closer to its corresponding class prototype.
+The class prototypes are less sensitive to noisy points.
+Meanwhile, the computing complexity decreases to $O(n \times K)$ where $K$ is the number of classes, and typically $K \ll n$.
+As shown in Table \ref{tab:compare_method}, PGKD is the \textbf{first} method to distill GNNs into structure-aware MLPs in an edge-free setting.